 This image was taken with a tripod and long exposure.
 The light was painted in manual with a flashlight or laser.

-TODD HIDO is a San Francisco based photographer who uses street lights and the SF fog to create moody night-scapes of the suburbs.
+TODD HIDO is a San Francisco based photographer who uses street lights and the SF fog to create moody nightscapes of the suburbs.

-Chris McCaw is also an SF based film photographer.
 On a camping trip in Joshua Tree National Park, he set up his camera to take pictures at night.
-He feel asleep and when he woke up in the morning had a happy accident waiting for him in the camera!
-Here are some examples of what happened:
+He fell asleep and when he woke up in the morning had a happy accident waiting for him in the camera!

 The brightness of the moon burns a hole in the paper negative/ or film he uses!
 There are many reasons for this: the long exposure, the paper/ filmed used, the brightness of the moon.
-There is also the fact that he makes his own cameras and uses lens that are used for aviation photography, that means they are very big and magnify the light!
+There is also the fact that he makes his own cameras and uses lenses that are used for aviation photography, that means they are very big and magnify the light!
 This shouldn't happen on a digital camera, although I believe this could burn out the digital sensor!!

 EXTRA!